pratapnarra/ML_CyberSec_HW2_Fall2022/README.md

 Data Can be found at https://drive.google.com/drive/folders/1Rs68uH8Xqa4j6UxG53wzD0uyI8347dSq

 Also make sure to give the appropriate file paths for saved models as well.

+The data and models can also be found at https://drive.google.com/file/d/121J2J7Obo6pfb9dfWnWPrHvc-2HAVQmZ/view?usp=sharing